Ex-risks/Ex-Cursus/README.md

 # Ex-Cursus

-Ex-Cursus takes its name from the Latin cursus: a course, a running, the track a thing takes.
-I developed the project between 2021 and 2022 as an interface to a series of agent-based simulations, using cartographic drawing to investigate more-than-human ecologies of movement.
+Ex-Cursus from the latinate _cursus_: a course, a running, the track a thing takes – is an interface to a series of agent-based simulations I developed between 2021-2022, to investigate more-than-human ecologies of movement using cartographic drawing.

-The work began with migration.
+The work began with understanding climate-induced migration.
 In several large-mammal species, routes are not wholly innate.
-Route knowledge can be learned socially, carried across generations, and rebuilt when a population enters unfamiliar terrain.
+Route knowledge can be learned socially, carried often across generations, and rebuilt when a population enters unfamiliar terrain.
 A path, in this sense, can be inherited.
 I wanted to know when repeated movement becomes memory—and when memory becomes infrastructure.

 This led me to the wolf pack: a social body whose movement exceeds any one animal.
-Its paths emerge through relations among pack members, prey, territory, rival scent, memory, and season.
+Its paths emerge from six interacting conditions: pack cohesion, prey distribution, territorial marking, rival scent, spatial memory, and seasonal movement understood with David Mech and Luigi Boitani accounts of wolf ecology.
-The simulation is not a validated ecological model of wolf behaviour but is a speculative approximation informed through David Mech and Luigi Boitani accounts of wolf social organisation, predation, territorial scent-marking, and seasonal movement.
 Its broader premise draws on Aldo Leopold’s account of the wolf as inseparable from the ecological system it inhabits.

-Each agent in the simulation follows five local rules: hold course, remain with the pack, pursue prey, avoid rival scent, and follow the season’s bearing.
+The simulation that I have built, is not a validated ecological model of wolf behaviour but is a speculative approximation of existing studies.
+Each agent in the simulation follows five local rules: hold course, remain with the existing pack or disperse, pursue prey, avoid rival scent, and follow the season’s bearing.
 At every step, its displacement becomes a short line.
 No agent sees the whole route.
 No rule contains the final map.
-Across successive seasons, repeated passages gather and thicken into corridors.
-The map is not laid over movement.
-It is movement, accumulated.ment, accumulated.
+Across successive seasons, repeated passages gather and thicken into cartographic corridors.

 ## The Movement Model

 A wolf moves as a correlated random walk, which is to say it mostly keeps going the way it was already going.
 On top of that it steers by several pulls at once — toward its packmates and away from the nearest of them, along the bearing of the current season, up the local gradient of prey, downhill across the cost of the ground — and the sum becomes a bounded turn, capped so the animal cannot spin in place.

-Then a small random kick is added, drawn from a wrapped Cauchy distribution (concentration ρ = 0.85) rather than a Gaussian, because the heavier tails throw the occasional hard turn, and a hard turn now and then is what an animal does.
+Then a small random kick is added, drawn from a wrapped Cauchy Distribution (concentration ρ = 0.85) rather than a Gaussian Distribution, because the heavier tails throw the occasional hard turn, and a hard turn now and then is what an animal does.
+This is a stylised movement kernel, not a parameter fitted to wolf-tracking data.
 Energy falls with every step and is restored by a kill, whose odds rise with the prey underfoot.
 At zero, the wolf dies.

 Memory is what makes the corridors last.
-Each wolf remembers where it has been, tagged by season, and when it needs a heading it finds the nearest length of its own track from that same season and follows it.
+Each wolf remembers where it has been, tagged with season, and when it needs a heading it finds the nearest length of its own track from that same season and follows it.
 A year of loose wandering is tightened, the next year, into a route worn by reuse.

 Underneath the agents, are four sparse grids on a 20-unit cell: prey, which regrows logistically and is drawn down at each kill; scent, laid down per pack and avoided by the others, which sorts the packs into territories without any territory being drawn; an optional cost-of-transport surface that can be read from a greyscale image, dark for cheap ground; and an optional trail layer in which use lowers cost and lower cost invites use — stigmergy, the logic of the ant path.

-Packs breed once a year at the den, split when they grow past ten, and send their grown wolves out to disperse and found packs of their own in empty ground
+Packs breed once a year at the den, split when they grow past ten, and send their grown wolves out to disperse and found packs of their own in empty ground.
+No route passes intact from one generation to the next.
+What persists is a field of tendencies: remembered tracks, altered costs, recurring seasons, pack continuity.
+Each generation enters ground already changed through movement.

 ## The Cartographic Record